leroy-merlin-br/metamorphosis/docs/advanced.md

    You can log or transform records before reach your application consumer.

-   This package brigns with two middlewares, Log and AvroDecode, but you can create your own using the `php artisan make:kafka-middleware` command.
+   This package brigns with two middlewares, `\Metamorphosis\Middlewares\Log` and `\Metamorphosis\Middlewares\AvroDecode`, but you can create your own using the `php artisan make:kafka-middleware` command.

-   You can use global middlewares, topic middlewares or consumer-group middlewares, just setting in the config/kafka.php
+   You can use global middlewares, topic middlewares or consumer-group middlewares, just setting in the `config/kafka.php`

    The order matters here, they'll be execute as queue, from the most specific to most global scope (group-consumers scope > topic scope > global scope)